All Episodes

 So it's just various different ways of getting at it.

-One way is to get the body so totally involved that it becomes um a super fine tool, and the other way is to get the body out of the way.
+One way is to get the body so totally involved that it becomes a super fine tool, and the other way is to get the body out of the way.

-But willpower is a very key component, ha ha ha, of the meditative process, because it allows you to direct and channel the key itself.
+But willpower is a very key component, ha ha ha, of the meditative process because it allows you to direct and channel the key itself.

-Then you're gonna sit down or you're gonna stand or you're gonna lie down, you're gonna find that position of your body that acts as your first attempt at sitting.
+You're going to find that position of your body that acts as your first attempt at sitting.

-And then you're going to basically attempt to do a sensory entrainment along with your um breath control such that the two become bound and then you can use your consciousness to move between the entrainment with the physical system of the breathing to the other systems, including your senses Now, this is where it gets a little bit tricky.
+And then you're going to basically attempt to do a sensory entrainment along with your breath control such that the two become bound and then you can use your consciousness to move between the entrainment with the physical system of the breathing to the other systems, including your senses.

 Not all meditation for males is the same.

-Uh my techniques while they're valuable and they can work for everybody, and they're not mine, I mean I didn't mean them or anything um uh A, they're not the only ones, and B, they're people that that shouldn't use them.
+My techniques, while they're valuable and they can work for everybody, and they're not mine, I mean, I didn't men or anything.

-They'll find easier better ways.
+They'll find easier, better ways.

 And this has to do with this idea of the sensory entrainment.